passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/05-blast.md

 Sylla smirked, and answered truthfully: "Couldn't if I tried."

 "Alright.
-No need to be overconfident, though," they chided.
+No need to be overconfident, though," they chided as they closed the door, waving her off.
 "Trials are no joke."

-And Vsan Toor closed the door, waving her off.

-_Don't I know it,_ she thought wryly. _Don't I know it._
+_Don't I know it,_ she thought wryly, turning away. _Don't I know it._